 Here’s what it looked like for me this week.

-We had a Sev 2 escalation and I was on point to drive the communications company wide including to a few L11’s.
+We had an escalation and I was on point to drive the communications company wide including to a few executive leaders.
 Additionally, the message I needed to communicate was not only bad news that impacted their work, but we were not able to solve it for them.
 They had to resolve the problem on their own with a 3rd party.

 I was stressed out.
 I did not want to screw this up, but also had a tight timeline and multiple other projects being dropped due to the escalation.
 So on the status call, I just sat there and felt the stress.